 Tariff Type Netting Tariff Rate

 Netting Tariff Export Rate Currently Applicable Retail Rate

-REC Incentive Rate
+REC Incentive Rate 44

 Income-Eligible Adder

 Economically Distressed Municipality

 Adder

-Solar Energy Adjustment Rate
+Solar Energy Adjustment Rate / Solar

+Production Charge

 \The Netting Export Rate is the Customer's current retail rate at the time of application approval, though the retail rate and therefore Netting Export Rate will vary periodically according to rate changes.
 Production from the solar system will be netted with the customer's consumption and excess production is compensated at this rate on the customer's bill.
+Credits for excess production cannot be cashed out until the customer closes their electric account.